arzukhanna/python-sudoku/README.md

 ## Input

-A text file with a grid representing the sudoku puzzle to be solved.
+A text or JSON file with a grid representing the sudoku puzzle to be solved.

 ### Grid